 The Rules shall be read in conjunction with the Procurement Regulations and the Delegation of Authority ("DoA").
-In case of any discrepancies, the Procurement Regulations shall prevail over these Procurement Rules, and the Procurement Rules shall prevail over the DoA.
+In case of any discrepancies, the Procurement Regulations shall prevail over these Procurement Rules.

 Principles

 The Procurement Regulations, which these Procurement Rules implement, define the scope and governing principles of all GGGI Procurement as follows: